winstxnhdw/nllb-api/README.md

 ## Development

-You can install the required dependencies for your editor with the following.
+First, install the required dependencies for your editor with the following.

 ```bash
 poetry install
 ```

-You can spin the server up locally with the following.
-You can access the Swagger UI at [localhost:7860/api/docs](http://localhost:7860/api/docs).
+Now, you can access the Swagger UI at [localhost:7860/api/docs](http://localhost:7860/api/docs) after spinning the server up locally with the following.

 ```bash
 docker build -f Dockerfile.build -t nllb-api .